Canadian Senate divisions: Senate seats

-Unlike the House of Commons, seats in the Canadian Senate are not based upon any population measure or adjusted by population (an exception to this was set out under the Manitoba Act, in which Manitoba's allotment increased until the province reached a target population).
+Unlike the House of Commons, seats in the Senate are not based upon any population measure or adjusted by population (an exception to this was set out under the Manitoba Act, in which Manitoba's allotment increased until the province reached a target population).
 Rather, they are fixed under the Constitution Act 1867 (in the case of Quebec), or are established upon the appointment of a senator and cease to exist when the senator leaves office (outside of Quebec).

 The Constitution also provides that a province cannot have fewer seats in the House of Commons than it has in the Senate.
-There are currently 105 seats in the Canadian Senate.
+There are currently 105 seats in the Senate.
 Seats are divided among provinces and territories and can only change with a constitutional amendment, or a constitutional provision that allows seats to change based on certain conditions.
 Beyond the constitutional allotment of Senate seats per province, the seats are grouped into four regions of 24 seats.
 Provisions under section 26 of the Constitution Act exist to add up to two extra seats per region, with no more than 113 members allowed to sit in the Senate.

 Senators have the same constitutional provisions to offer services as members of the House of Commons.
 This includes a rarely used provision to maintain a constituency office.
 Three senators currently have such offices.
 Two of the three have not designated themselves to a specific division, but to represent their province as a whole.
 While constituency offices are rare, all senators maintain an office on Parliament Hill.